hack-gpon/hack-gpon.github.io/_ont_xgs/ont-fs-XGS-ONU-25-20NI.md

 # tftp -r remotefile.bin -g remotehost-ip
 ```

-## Backup of all partition
+## Backing up all partitions
-To obtain a backup, use the `dd` command to save it on `/tmp`,
+To obtain a backup, use the `dd` command to save it on `/tmp`:
-or use the `cat` command to transfer it via netcat.
 ```
 # dd if=/dev/mtdX of=/tmp/mtdX.bin
 # tftp -l /tmp/mtdX.bin -r remotehost-ip
 ```

+Or use the `cat` command to transfer it via netcat:

 ```
 # cat /dev/mtdX | nc remotehost-ip 10000